berggutcom/Office-365-Email-PDF-Attachment-Extract-Script/README.md

 In your case depending on your level of access to Azure AD, you may want to use me Graph endpoint instead of users.

+#update 09/08/2023
+I updated the script to check in Send items all PDF who start with a certain string and save them to local folder.
+I check the send items only for date today so i can run the script every 2 minutes to get new pdf files saved.